 Making The Half Square Triangles For The Pinwheel Block

 In that tutorial, I try to cover everything you need to know to create perfect pinwheel quilt blocks using half-square triangles in alternating colors.
-I am showing how to create these blocks as well as discuss the following: what is a pinwheel quilt block, how to match points on pinwheel blocks, how to reduce bulk in pinwheel seams and how to press a pinwheel quilt block.
+I am showing how to create these blocks as well as discussing the following: what is a pinwheel quilt block, how to match points on pinwheel blocks, how to reduce bulk in pinwheel seams, and how to press a pinwheel quilt block.

 I digitized this embroidery design myself and it works great as my template for making identical half-square triangles sewn into squares.